Emily Bergl: Television

+Theatre

 Accolades

 Bergl was nominated for two Saturn Awards by the Academy of Science Fiction, Fantasy and Horror Films: in 2000, for Best Performance by a Younger Actor/Actress for The Rage: Carrie 2 (1999); and in 2003, for Best Actress in a Television Series for Taken (2002).
+For her work in the Broadway musical Just in Time, she received a nomination for a Grammy Award for Best Musical Theater Album at the 68th Annual Grammy Awards.